pingcap/docs-cn/ticdc/manage-ticdc.md

 - `--start-ts`: Specifies the starting TSO of the `changefeed`.
 From this TSO, the TiCDC cluster starts pulling data.
 The default value is the current time.
 - `--target-ts`: Specifies the ending TSO of the `changefeed`.
 To this TSO, the TiCDC cluster stops pulling data.
 The default value is empty, which means that TiCDC does not automatically stop pulling data.
 - `--sort-engine`: Specifies the sorting engine for the `changefeed`.
 Because TiDB and TiKV adopt distributed architectures, TiCDC must sort the data changes before writing them to the sink.
 This option supports `memory`/`unified`/`file`.

     - `memory`: Sorts data changes in memory.
-It is recommended to use `memory` in a production environment.
-    - `unified`: An experimental feature introduced in v4.0.9.
-When `unified` is used, TiCDC prefers data sorting in memory.
+    - `unified`: When `unified` is used, TiCDC prefers data sorting in memory.
 If the memory is insufficient, TiCDC automatically uses the disk to store the temporary data.
-It is **NOT** recommended to use it in a production environment unless `memory` cannot be used due to insufficient memory.
+This is the default value of `--sort-engine`.
     - `file`: Entirely uses the disk to store the temporary data.
 This feature is **deprecated**.
-It is not recommended to use it.
+It is **NOT recommended** to use it in **any** situation.

+- `--sort-dir`: Specifies the temporary file directory of the sorting engine.
+It is **NOT recommended** to use this option in the command `cdc cli changefeed create`.
+You are recommended to use this option in the command `cdc server` to set the temporary file directory.
+The default value of this option is `/tmp/cdc_sort`.
+When the unified sorter is enabled, if the default directory `/tmp/cdc_sort` on the sever is not writable or there is not enough space, you need to manually specify a directory in `sort-dir`.
+If the directory specified in `sort-dir` is not writable, `changefeed` stops automatically.

 - `--config`: Specifies the configuration file of the `changefeed`.

 #### Configure sink URI with `mysql`/`tidb`